crodriguez1a/audio-repair/proposal.md

   > "The assumption behind using KNN for missing values is that a point value can be approximated by the values of the points that are closest to it, based on other variables."
 (3)

 Note: Representing audio data in higher dimensions could be more informative toward repairing but also adds significant complexity to the solution.
-Initially, this solution will intend to be intentionally simplistic and relatively inexpensive computationally.
+Initially, the goal of the solution is find a less complex approach that is relatively inexpensive computationally.

 **References**